zcalusic/dockerfiles/moosefs/README.md

 ## Instructions

-`MOOSEFS_START` should be one of: master, metalogger, chunkserver, client or cgi.
+`MOOSEFS_START` should be one of: master, metalogger, chunkserver, client or gui.